xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/api_hash_resolve.png){:class="img-responsive"}

-next few instructions write some junk data on stack followed by pushing pointer to buffer3 and total size of buffer3 contents (0x350C0) on stack and execute routine <b>0x0BE9</b> for decryption - this custom decryption scheme works by processing each byte from buffer3 using repitive neg, sun, add, sar, shl, not, or and xor set of instructions with hard-coded values in multiple layers, intermediate result gets stored in [ebp-1]
+next few instructions write some junk data on stack followed by pushing pointer to buffer3 and total size of buffer3 contents (0x350C0) on stack and execute routine <b>0x0BE9</b> for decryption - this custom decryption scheme works by processing each byte from buffer3 using repetitive neg, sub, add, sar, shl, not, or and xor set of instructions with hard-coded values in multiple layers, intermediate result is stored in [ebp-1]

 ![image](/assets/images/vidar_packed/routine_decrypt_buffer3.png){:class="img-responsive"}

-and final value gets overwritten to the corresponding buffer3 byte
+and final value overwrites the corresponding buffer3 value at [eax] offset

 ![image](/assets/images/vidar_packed/buffer3_contents_in_decryption.png){:class="img-responsive"}